 Cape Town International Jazz Festival

 Next weekend Artscape hosts the 19th Cape Town International Jazz Festival.
-The exciting lineup includes Alistair Izobell, Amanda Black, GrazRoots Project, Blinky Bill, Claire Phillips, Miles Mosley, Nduduzo Makhathini, Mabuta, Louis Moholo, and many more outstanding artists!
+The exciting lineup includes Alistair Izobell, Amanda Black, GrazRoots Project, Blinky Bill, Claire Phillips, Miles Mosley, Nduduzo Makhathini, Mabuta, Louis Moholo, and more outstanding artists!

 Kirstenbosch National Botanical Garden is one of the most peaceful, beautiful places on earth.
 It touches me every time I visit.
 Fog is back in the Cape, mysteriously draping itself over Table Mountain – yesterday was a great day to see the garden.